kevinpmcc/missing-maps-stats/README.md

 <code>touch .env</code>

 within the .env file add using your secret key

 <code>GECKOBOARD_API_KEY=your_secret_key</code>

-to run tests
+To run tests

 <code>npm test</code>

-to run program
+To run program

 <code>node app/app.js</code>

 You should begin to see data appear in your terminal.

 Technology Used
 -------
 Node.js and Jasmine

 I used node as its good at asynchronous behaviour.
 I did not feel any additional frameworks would be needed as it was a relatively simple program and there was no need to over complicate things.